Use the buttons to change class or area:

 English

-In English this term we will be working on persuasive writing based around the book ’The Paperbag Prince’ written by Colin Thompson.
-Later in the term we will work on information writing based on the book ’Radiant Child’ by Javaka Steptoe.
-Our main focus in English will continue to be on sentence structure where we will ensure we punctuate sentences correctly and we are confident at using a wide range of sentence types.
+In English this term we will be mainly writing fantasy stories linked to the book Gorilla by Anthony Browne.
+This will be followed by writing based around the book Leon and the Place Between by Graham Baker-Smith.
+Our main focus in English will be on sentence structure where we will ensure we punctuate sentences correctly and we are confident at using a wide range of sentence types.

 Maths